Destiny 2 best PvP weapons for Crucible, Trials of Osiris, & Iron Banner (Season of the Witch)

 Click to enlarge

-A new addition in Season of the Witch, Unending Tempest is a 600 RPM submachine gun that can be acquired as a random reward for completing matches in the Crucible.
+A newer addition from the recent Season of the Witch, Unending Tempest is a 600 RPM submachine gun that can be acquired as a random reward for completing matches in the Crucible.
 Some are dubbing this weapon the new Shayura's Wrath for its similarity to the fan favourite SMG.

 It is a common drop but also has many potential perks, meaning finding a god roll for PvP might take some grinding.
 With the right barrel, rounds, and masterwork roll this weapon can have extremely high range, making this an ideal weapon for anyone who doesn't want to suffer the wrath of Trials of Osiris.